fbgabriana/fbgabriana.github.io/README.md

 This is Bamm's public repository for KodeGo bootcamp projects.

-It contains the following folders:
+It contains the following subfolders:

 * [proposals](proposals/) - Bamm's KodeGo project proposals.